mschenk7474/user-manual/README.md

 - My Religion
 - My Ability to Learn
 ## When is the Best Time to Approach you?
+- Anytime, Except When I am Working
-- Unless I am working on something, feel free to come up to me!
+  -Unless I am working on something, feel free to come up to me!
 I get tunnel vision when I do my assisgnments, but any other time, I am always up to talk.
 ## How do you Like People to Communicate With you?
-- In person
+- In-person
 - Online
 ## How do you Make Decisions?
-- Think through it
+- Think Through it
-- Consider all possibilities
+- Consider all Possibilities
-- What are the implications of the decision?
+- What are the Implications of the Decision?
 ## What do People Misunderstand About me?
-- I am both introverted and extroverted
+- I am Both Introverted and Extroverted
-- I am not that intimidating
+- I am not Intimidating
-- I am always willing to help
+- I am Always Willing to Help
 ## How can People Help you?
 - Being Able to Talk Things Through